Gallouche/Prankster/README.md

 When it's done, you will need to edit the `config.json`, fill the adress list `mails.json` and if you want, add some personnal prank.

 ### Config file
+* "host": "localhost" let it like this

+* "port": 25 by default, you can change it to match with mock mock at 25000 for example

+* "numberOfGroups": number of group you want, (care, if there is not enough mails, it will maybe create less group than required.

+* "victimsListPath": path to the victims list, set by default at the root for the file `victims.json`

+* "messagesListPath": path to the messsages list, set by default at the root for the file `messages.json`

 ### Mailing list
+To add some victims to the list you need to add at the end of the last } and wite somthing like that :

+Example:

+    {
+      "firstName": "Guy",
+      "lastName": "Prat";
+      "email": "guy.prat@test.com"
+    },

 ###  Adding personnal prank text

+It the same as the mailing list, add somting like that after the last }:

+Example

+    {
+    	"subject": "Hello2",
+    	"content": "content2"
+    }

 ## Using a mock SMTP server